zzzprojects/learn-orm/tutorials/sql-server-profiler/filter-events.md

 <img src="images/filter-events-1.png" alt="Events Selection">

  - The **Events Selection** tab contains a grid control.
- - The grid control is a table that contains each of the traceable event classes.
+ - The grid control contains each of the traceable event classes in individual rows.
- - The table contains one row for each event class.
-The event classes may differ slightly, depending on the type and version of the server to which you are connected.
+ - The event classes may differ slightly, depending on the type and version of the server to which you are connected.
- - The event classes are identified in the **Events** column of the grid and are grouped by event category.
+ - You can identify the event classes in the **Events** column and are grouped by the event category.
  - The remaining columns list the data columns that can be returned for each event class.

 Click on the **Column Filters** button, and you will see **Edit Filter**.